-However, in most cases, neither the 'effective control' test nor the different 'overall control test'43 developed by the International Criminal Tribunal for the former Yugoslavia (ICTY) in the case Prosecutor v.
-Duško Tadić (Appeal Judgement) - which lowered the standard of attribution - represent a sufficient solution as both of them require a level of control and evidence on non-state actors which is hard to reach and prove in relation to cyber election interference.
+However, in most cases, neither the effective control test nor the different "overall control test" [43] developed by the International Criminal Tribunal for the former Yugoslavia (ICTY) in the case Prosecutor v.
+Duško Tadić (Appeal Judgement)-which lowered the standard of attribution-represent a sufficient solution, as both of them require a level of control and evidence regarding non-state actors which is hard to establish in relation to cyber election interference.